John Langdon-Davies

 John Eric Langdon-Davies MBE (18 March 1897 – 5 December 1971) was a British author and journalist.
 He was a war correspondent during the Spanish Civil War and the Soviet-Finnish War.
 As a result of his experiences in Spain, he founded the Foster Parents' Scheme for refugee children in Spain, which is now the aid organisation Plan International.

-Author of books on military, scientific, historical and Spanish (including Catalan) subjects, Langdon-Davies has been described as "an accomplished war correspondent" and "a brilliant populariser of science and technology".
+Author of books on military, scientific, historical and Spanish subjects, Langdon-Davies has been described as "an accomplished war correspondent" and "a brilliant populariser of science and technology".

 Early life

 Langdon-Davies was born in Eshowe, Zululand (now in South Africa) in 1897.
 He was the son of the teacher Guy Langdon-Davies (died 1900), who described himself as "a Huxleyan, a Voltairean and a Tolstoyan pacifist."
 Langdon-Davies came to England at the age of six and attended Yardley Park prep school and Tonbridge School (he disliked the latter intensely).
 His first published work was an article entitled "The Hermit Crab", which appeared on the young people's page of The Lady in 1910.